“I don’t need a driver’s license, and my Uber driver needs a driver’s license.“

 - Since a computer algorithm determines the pricing, Uber is less likely to overcharge you than a taxi driver.

-- Since the driver is supposed to follow the GPS recommended route, it is unlikely that you will get lost.
-If the driver gets lost, you won´t have to pay any additional cost.
+- Since the driver is supposed to follow the GPS-recommended route, it is unlikely that you will get lost.
+You won’t have to pay additional costs if the driver gets lost.

 - You have a lot more information at your fingertips than with traditional taxis.
 You know the driver’s name, car license number, type of car, etc. You also have a history of past trips taken.